 A good garden light can be the difference between landing on your rear or making it safely to the door.
-But unfortunately, not all garden lights are a beacon of quality.
-So which ones should you get?
+So what should you look for when shopping for some garden lights?

 There are two main types of garden lights: solar and 12V.
 12V lights can be either halogen or LED.